jtheisen/moldinium/readme.md

     // optional dependency
     ADependency1?
 OptionalDependency { get; init; }

-    // required dependency, doesn't need a default either because it has an init setter ADependency2 RequiredDependency { get; init; }
+    // required dependency, doesn't need a default either because it is
+    // expected to be initialized
+    ADependency2 RequiredDependency { get; init; }
 }
 ```